MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 ## Version 0.x

-*Release date: October 30th, 2019*
+*Release date: November 1st, 2019*

 This release contains the following:

-- IQ# and Python host functionality can now be installed using conda
 - Updates to Visual Studio Code & Visual Studio extensions to deploy language server as a self-contained executable, no longer requiring the .NET Core SDK to be installed
 - Migration to .NET Core 3.0
 - Breaking change to Microsoft.Quantum.Simulation.Core.IOperationFactory with introduction of new `Fail` method.
 It affects only custom simulators that do not extend SimulatorBase.
 For more details, [view the pull request on GitHub](https://github.com/microsoft/qsharp-runtime/pull/59).